Fellowship of Sighs

 If truth be told and if we really have to scratch the surface, it gets painfully clear that the only reason we want to conceal this desperation is because we don't want anyone to see us in this sad, pathetic and vulnerable state.
 We want them to see us strong and capable of handling anything like Superman!
 We see even the slightest trace of vulnerability to be our kryptonite that will shatter the edifice we have created.

 Somehow we feel that the moment we allow our emotions to be uncaged it might somehow affect the treatment and impede the speedy recovery of our loved ones.
-It is this naive assumption that it is our resilience and resistance to bawl like babies that is keeping our loved ones alive... that it is, in fact, this occasional sighing that is actually pumping the oxygen through the ventilator for our loved one.
-Just to make sure that it works, we mix our sighing with prayers that are more strident and intersperse these prayers with helpful scripture verses for added impact.
+It is this naive assumption that it is our resistance to bawl like babies that is keeping our loved ones alive... that it is this occasional sighing that is actually pumping the oxygen through the ventilator...helping our loved one to breathe and live.
+Just to make sure that this strategy works, we mix our sighing with prayers along with helpful scripture verses for added impact.

 The sigh becomes helpful in such a situation and could be therapeutic even, or so we like to think.
 We are worried that any emotion that indicates a different turn of events should be shunned at all costs.
 It is deliberate and willful even though there are some indicators that the situation may not end up the way we want it to be.
 However, like a starving peasant scrounging at every scrap of morsel thrown at us we pounce at every scriptural promise and hum any hymn that might strengthen faith and hope.

 We feel this need for God so strongly because we realize that there are certain things beyond our control... beyond anything tangible that we could use to turn the situation around.
-If we had lots of money we could use its power to purchase good health and recovery.
-If we had access to state-of-the-art healthcare and expert medical personnel we would use those to nurse our loved one back to health.
-If we had... if we had... and we realize that we do have all of those and yet it is not bringing any change for the better.
+If we had lots of money we could use its power to purchase good health and speedy recovery.
+If we had access to state-of-the-art healthcare and expert medical personnel we would use those resources to nurse our loved one back to health.
+If we had... if we had... and we realize that in a way we do have all of those things and yet somehow we are not seeing any change for the better.

 A sigh is all that we have and the only thing that somehow makes sense.
 Our helplessness becomes nothing more than a precursor to surrender to whatever happens, to whatever God's will may be, however painful, however tragic, however unlike what we want things to be.